 I am fortunate to have many people reach out to me to let me know I have inspired them to continue their health journey.
 Still, I have many others that do not know what in the bologna sandwiches I am talking about.
 Well, I do not endorse bologna sandwiches and I clearly watch far too much Mickey Mouse.

-Here is the basic timeline I used to finally reach my goal weight for the first time after struggling for more than twenty five years:
+Here is the basic timeline I used to finally reach my goal weight for the first time after struggling for more than twenty-five years:

 - February 2014 – Read Kick Your Fat in the Nuts (and then re-read it a few more times).
 Began natural supplements to fix digestive issues.
 Began reducing carbohydrates to less than 25 per meal for most meals and snacks.
-Added more healthy fats to diet.
+Added more healthy fats to the diet.
 Reduced eating windows to 10-12 hours per day.

 - March 2015 – began reducing carbohydrates from approximately 100-150 per day to approximately 20-30 per day.
 Ate even more fat.

 - June 2015 – lost additional 20 pounds by this point.
 Became pregnant with a second child.